mishelashala/intro-to-ddd/README.md

 ### Architectural Decisions

-## Notes

-- [^1]: When we say piece we do not specifically mean "small".
+[^1]: When we say piece we do not specifically mean "small".
+[^2]: "a sphere of knowledge, influence, or activity.
+The subject area to which the user applies a program is the domain of the software" -- Domain-Driven Design Reference: Definitions and Pattern Summaries
+[^3]: "A system of abstractions that describes selected aspects of a domain and can be used to solve problems related to that domain." -- Domain-Driven Design Reference: Definitions and Pattern Summaries
-- [^2]: Even though there's no "true" DDD style/flavor, there are some styles that are common.
+[^4]: Even though there's no "true" DDD style/flavor, there are some styles that are common.
 Some of these styles/flavors are diametrically opposed.
 The two most obvious would be a heavily OOP inspired flavor vs a heavily FP inspired flavor.
 Other examples are repository-based vs CQRS-based.

-## Annotated Bibliography

-- [^i]: "a sphere of knowledge, influence, or activity.
-The subject area to which the user applies a program is the domain of the software" -- Domain-Driven Design Reference: Definitions and Pattern Summaries
-- [^ii]: "A system of abstractions that describes selected aspects of a domain and can be used to solve problems related to that domain." -- Domain-Driven Design Reference: Definitions and Pattern Summaries